radicaled42/https-certificates-local-kubernetes/README.md

 You can find pebble information [here](https://github.com/letsencrypt/pebble?tab=readme-ov-file#ca-root-and-intermediate-certificates) on the location of the **intermediate** and **root** certs.

-Depending on the pebble version you will be able to get the certificates directly with the instructions below.
+Depending on the Pebble version you will be able to get the certificates directly with the instructions below.
 Another option is to change the service for pebble-mgmt from **ClusterIP** to **NodePort** and access directly or you could start a **pod helper** with (`kubectl run my-shell --rm -i --tty --image ubuntu -- bash`) and access them from the cluster network.
 There are many ways, you are grown up test them.